qml.transform¶

 as its first input and returns a sequence ofQuantumTape

-and a processing function.The transform must have type hinting of the following form:
+and a processing function.The transform must have the following structure (type hinting is optional):

 quantum_transform